-Looking at the Two Types treatment in Table 1, average contribution for those who were assigned a high type is 78.5%, and average contribution for low types is 11.6%.
-There is some variation across groups, but there are too few observations per cell to draw any conclusions.
-High types do contribute significantly more than low types across all racial groups, and it is this divergence that is key to our ability to distinguish between statistical and taste-based discrimination.
+Looking at the Two Types treatment in Table 1, the percent contributed for those who were assigned a high type is 62.4 percentage points higher than those who were assigned a low type.
+There are no round effects.
+High types do contribute significantly more than low types across all racial and gender groups, and it is this divergence that is key to our ability to distinguish between statistical and taste-based discrimination.
 Note that high types did not contribute 100% as the theory would predict.
 We discuss this further in the next section.

-Given average contributions in Photo Only, Contribution Only, and Contribution and Photo, we would expect Blacks and Indians to be ranked lower since they contribute the least.
-Men could be ranked higher since they contribute more on average, but they have higher variability in behavior than women.
-They could be seen as more risky.
+Given contributions in Photo Only, Contribution Only, and Contribution and Photo, we would expect Blacks and Others to be ranked lower since they contribute the least.
+We do not expect women and men to be ranked differently.